denkspuren/consize/README.md

 ## Run Consize

-Running Consize requires Clojure 1.5.
+Running Consize requires a Java runtime environment and Clojure 1.5.
 Right now, the code is not compatible with Clojure 1.8.
 This is on my todo list.

 ~~~
 >java -cp clojure-1.5.1-slim.jar clojure.main consize.clj "\ prelude-plain.txt run say-hi"
 ~~~

-Be patient, wait for a moment -- and Consize show up with
+Be patient, wait for a moment -- and Consize shows up with

 ~~~
 This is Consize -- A Concatenative Programming Language